LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-oo.rst

 Get the Starter Code
 --------------------

 #.
-Set up a local copy of the project.
-Visit the `repository page <https://github.com/LaunchCodeEducation/csharp-web-dev-techjobs-oo>`_
-   for this project and fork the repo to create a copy in your own GitHub account.
+In Canvas, Graded Assignment #2: TechJobs (Object-Oriented Edition) contains a GitHub Classroom assignment invitation link and then set up the project in Visual Studio.
+Refer back to the GitHub Classroom instructions from :ref:`assignment0` for details.
 #.
 Open Visual Studio.
 #.
 If the app opens up to an existing project, close it.
 #.
 From the Visual Studio dialog box, open your copy of the starter code.